Anaconda: Origin

 The recent fossil record of Eunectes is relatively sparse compared to other vertebrates and other genera of snakes.
-The fossil record of the this group is effected by an artifact called the Pull of the Recent.
-Fossils of recent ancestors are not known, so the living species ‘pull’ the historical range of the genus to the present.
+The fossil record of this group is effected by an artifact called the Pull of the Recent.
+Fossils of recent ancestors are not known, so the living species 'pull' the historical range of the genus to the present.

 Etymology

 The name Eunectes is derived from εὐνήκτης.